Andrew199617/js-syntax-extension/README.md

 - Added ability to compile every js file in your project.
 - Improved Error Reporting and logging.
 - Auto Compile React Class.
+- Nested Objects.
+Very useful for Creating the state object in React.

 ### 2.2.0 - 2.2.1